CNES/demcompare/docs/source/userguide/inputs.rst

 In this case, **EGM96 geoid** will be used by default.

-Otherwise, the absolute path to a locally available geoid model can be given, for instance:
+Otherwise, the absolute path to a locally available geoid model can be given.
+The geoid local model should be either a *GTX*, *NRCAN* or *NTv2* file.
+ For instance, if DEMs altitudes are to rely on a local *.gtx* available **geoid** model, configurations could be:

 .. sourcecode:: text